cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % pytest ../regincr/RegIncrNstageRTL_test.py -sv
     % pytest ../regincr/RegIncrNstageRTL_test.py --test-verilog
     % ls *.v
-    % less RegIncr4stageRTL.v
+    % less RegIncr4stageRTL__pickled.v

-If you are using Verilog RTL instead of PyMTL RTL, you might need to use
-this:
+Notice how we have generated a wrapper which picks a specific parameter value for this instance of the multi-stage registered incrementer.

+Finally, we are going to run all of the tests with the `--dump-vtb` option which will generate a Verilog test-bench that can then be used for RTL and gate-level simulation.

     % cd $TOPDIR/sim/build
+    % pytest ../regincr/RegIncrNstageRTL_test.py --test-verilog --dump-vtb
+    % ls *.v
+    % less RegIncr4stageRTL_test_4stage_random_tb.v
-    % less RegIncr4stageRTL.v
+    % less RegIncr4stageRTL_test_4stage_random_tb.v.cases

-Notice how we have generated a wrapper which picks a specific parameter value for this instance of the multi-stage registered incrementer.

 ### Simulate Multi-Stage Registered Incrementer